tuneflow/so-vits-svc-plugin/README.md

 Create an empty song, or open an existing song.

-Once the project is loaded, switch to the TuneFlow Plugin Library, at the top right corner, click on the "**Load a remotely hosted plugin**" button.
-And paste `http://127.0.0.1:8000/plugins/singing-voice-clone-local` into the address input.
+Once the project is loaded, switch to the TuneFlow Plugin Library, at the top right corner, click on the "Load a remotely hosted plugin" button.
+And paste http://127.0.0.1:8000/plugins/singing-voice-clone-local into the address input.
 If everything is setup correctly our plugin should load successfully and show up in the plugin inventory.

 ![Load local plugin](./images/load_plugin_en.jpg)